TheOdinProject/curriculum/rails/active_record_associations.md

 If you called the association something which didn't correspond exactly to what you'd named the foreign key in your table, you need to tell Rails that as well.
 This should be obvious if you think of this relationship from the side of the User.
 The User will have some posts for which she is an author and others for which she is an editor.
 You'll need to rename the association on the User's side as well to keep things crystal clear, for instance splitting up `authored_posts` from `edited_posts`.

 But now Rails doesn't have the foggiest idea where to look and what to look for.
-By default, if you ask for `User.first.authored_posts` it will go looking in the `authored_posts` table for a foreign key called `user_id`.
+By default, if you ask for `User.first.authored_posts` it will go looking in the `authored_posts` table for a foreign key called `user_id` (neither of which exist).
 To get it pointing at the right table, we again need to specify the `:class_name` and to get it using the correct foreign key, we need to specify the right `:foreign_key`.
 For instance:

     # app/models/user.rb
     class User < ActiveRecord::Base